 Click here for Food Republic’s recipe.
 This is the best one I’ve found.

 P.S.
 For the egg yolk, use an egg which has been vaccinated against salmonella.
 In the UK, the lion mark is what to look out for.
-As always, free-range or pastured and organic is best.
+As always, free-range, but ideally pastured and organic is best.

 8. Maeuntang (Spicy Fish Stew)

 This one works up an appetite!
 I loooove fish, but add spice and there’s something spectacular!

 The Korean word ‘maeun’ 마은 means spicy, and you’ve probably noticed that ‘tang’ 탕 means soup / stew by now.
 This Korean main dish is always made with fish.

 At a restaurant or in South Korea, you could be lucky enough to find it made with traditional fish like Domi (red snapper) or Nongeo (black sea bass).